‘The Last Nomad’: Somali refugee, soccer mom, and everything in between

 Labels can make things easier to understand – and also oversimplify them.
 In her memoir, Shugri Said Salh strives to paint a fuller picture of growing up in Somalia, documenting the good alongside the bad.

 “Why would I want to just tell you all the sad things?” she says.
 “Yes, I was a refugee.
 But I also had a whole other life.
 I am not only that.
-I am more that.
+I am more than that.
 I am a big story.”

 Ms. Salh spoke with the Monitor about her childhood, and about the need for stories that complicate the way we see countries like hers.